The Doctor: Other media

-In various novels – especially Lungbarrow – it is established that Time Lords do not reproduce sexually, but emerge from genetic Looms fully grown, though the same book hints that the Doctor's birth was an exception (unlike his cousins, he has a belly button).
+In various novels – especially Lungbarrow – it is established that Time Lords do not reproduce sexually, but emerge from genetic Looms fully grown, though the same book hints that the Doctor's birth was an exception.
+(Unlike his cousins, he has a belly button.)
 Lance Parkin's novels Cold Fusion (1997) and The Infinity Doctors (1998) suggest that "wombborn" families have survived in secret, and that the Doctor and the Master were born to these families.
 In the 1996 film Doctor Who, the Doctor states he is "half-human, on [his] mother's side", which the Master also affirms.
 The revived programme portrays Time Lord children, with a child version of the Doctor appearing in the 2014 episode "Listen".

-In the Big Finish Productions audio play Loups-Garoux, the Fifth Doctor reluctantly agrees to marry the werewolf Ileana De Santos and although he gets out of it later, as in Cameca's case, a degree of mutual attraction is present.
-In the audio plays involving the Eighth Doctor, his companion Charley confesses her romantic feelings for him in Zagreus, but although he admits he loves her at the time, it is a highly dramatic moment and the relationship does not progress beyond the platonic.
+In the Big Finish Productions audio play Loups-Garoux, the Fifth Doctor reluctantly agrees to marry the werewolf Ileana De Santos and, although he gets out of it later, as in Cameca's case, a degree of mutual attraction is present.
+In the audio plays involving the Eighth Doctor, his companion Charley confesses her romantic feelings for him in Zagreus, but, although he admits he loves her at the time, it is a highly dramatic moment and the relationship does not progress beyond the platonic.

 The recurring novel and audio character Iris Wildthyme, created by Paul Magrs, is first introduced in the Short Trips story Old Flames, is a past romantic interest of the Doctor's who continues to flirt with him whenever they meet.
 More of the Doctor's past relationships are explored in The Infinity Doctors and Cold Fusion.

 The question of romance is sometimes sidestepped with plot devices in the spin-off media.
 In the 2001 BBC Books novel Father Time by Lance Parkin, the Doctor adopts an orphaned Gallifreyan-like alien called Miranda.
-It is implied in the book that Miranda is actually the daughter of the Doctor himself from the far future.
+It is implied that Miranda is actually the daughter of the Doctor himself from the far future.
 Miranda returns in the novel Sometime Never... by Justin Richards, with her own daughter Zezanne.
 At that novel's end, a time-active being called Soul travels into the past accompanied by Zezanne, the two believing themselves to be the Doctor and Susan, respectively.

-In The One Doctor, the Doctor kisses Sally-Anne Stubbins to bluff to the Sussyurat that he was not the Doctor but Banto Zane, but this kiss showed no affection.
+In The One Doctor, the Doctor kisses Sally-Anne Stubbins to bluff to the Sussyurat that he was not the Doctor but Banto Zane; this kiss showed no affection.

 Reception

-The character has been generally well received by the public.
+The character of the Doctor has been generally well received by the public.
 In a 2001 poll conducted by Channel 4, the Doctor was ranked sixth on its list of the 100 Greatest TV Characters.
-In July 2008, the character's enduring popularity led The Daily Telegraph to dub him "Britain's favourite alien".
+In 2008, The Daily Telegraph dubbed the Doctor "Britain's favourite alien", noting the character's enduring popularity, while abroad the character has come to be seen as a British cultural icon.
 UGO Networks listed the Doctor as one of their best heroes of all time.